 A camera detects the edge markings painted on the carriageway and compares the alignment of the road with the driver’s steering wheel movements.

-If driving behaviour becomes noticeably inconsistent, the driver is alerted by this symbol in the driver display, combined with an acoustic signal and the text message Time to take a break.
+If driving behaviour does not improve but becomes noticeably inconsistent, the driver is alerted by the same symbol in the driver display, combined with an acoustic signal and the text message Time to take a break.

-The warning is repeated after a time if driving behaviour has not improved.
+The warnings are repeated after a time if driving behaviour has not improved.

 An alarm from Driver Alert Control should be taken very seriously, as a sleepy driver is often not aware of his/her own condition.